Germany to host second Libya peace talks | DW | 01.06.2021

-This time, Libya's transitional government will take part in the Berlin meeting.
+This time, Libya's transitional government will take part in the meeting in Berlin.
 Upcoming elections and foreign mercenaries are among the items on the agenda.

-It will be the first time that Libya's transitional government will take part in the talks that were launched with a first conference in January 2020.
+It will be the first time that Libya's transitional government will take part in the talks, which were launched with a conference in January 2020.

 Talks will focus on preparations for national elections planned for December 24.